spddqd/np3pro/README.md

 repo of configs and whatnots for my Neptune 3 Pro

 * eddy.cfg

-insert it into your printer.cfg or use [include], whichever you prefer
+insert contents into your printer.cfg or download it and use [include], whichever you prefer